noah-art3mis/WEAV/README.md

       Render in either 19:6 format or square format, with variable resolution.
   Start:
       Seed the algorithm with a single cell or with a randomly generated array of cells.
 Sometimes renders vastly different results.

-Commands:
-  Enter: run WEAV with same settings (for use with random ruleset and/or random start) Arrow keys: increase/decrease ruleset (scroll through to quickly see all the rulesets in order)
-  Tab: hide control panel
-  There is a command to save a screenshot, however Unity doesn't play nice with downloading things over the internet.
-For that, you might want to download the project.

 Interesting rulesets: